robertfasano/emergent/docs/source/examples.rst

 State access and actuation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this example, we will assume that the inputs are initialized to 0.
-There are three ways that the state of one or more inputs can be changed.
+There are two ways that the state of one or more inputs can be changed.
-First, we could act directly on the Input node:

-.. code-block :: python

-   deviceA.children['X'].set(3)
-   print(deviceA.state)
-   print(control.state)

-.. code-block :: python

-   {'X':3, 'Y':0}
-   {'deviceA.X':3, 'deviceA.Y':0, 'deviceB.X':0, 'deviceB.Y':0}

-We can act on one or more inputs of a single device by passing in a target state to the ``Device.actuate()`` method:
+First, we could act on a Device node with the ``Device.actuate()`` method:

 .. code-block :: python